mentels/rabbitmq-auth-backend-http/examples/README.md

 | bunny | bugs | | | | | | policymaker |

 ### rabbitmq.config Example

-ℹ️ Dont forget to set the proper url in your rabbit config file

 Below is a [RabbitMQ config file](http://www.rabbitmq.com/configure.html) example to go with this
 example: